samueljohnson/samueljohnson.github.io/quotes/index.markdown

 Here is my current list of favorite quotes:

+> "Perfection is reached, not when there is no longer anything to add, but when there is no longer anything to take away"
+>
+<p align="right">-- Antoine de Saint-Exupery </p>
+---

 > "Choose a job you love, and you will never have to work a day in your life."
 >
 <p align="right">-- Confucius </p>